 The danger here is what happens when recipients view the sale email on desktops.
 If the CTA with deep link is clicked there, the recipient will see a dead page.
 Bad news for conversion rates.

 There are a number of ways around this, and they all involve being aware of what device the recipient is using before deciding which URL to send them to.
 You can design the system in house or use a 3rd party tool.
 I like what URX is doing with their Omnilinks product.
 If you use Mobile App Tracking for attribution analytics, check out their documentation for setting up Invoke URLs.

 5. Pass in Data

 Some savvy growth teams are not only deep linking, they’re passing data through the link as well.
-A prime example of this is Uber’s recent integration with the Google Maps mobile app.
+Aside from the previously mentioned referral program from Airbnb, a prime example of this is Uber’s recent integration with the Google Maps mobile app.

 Google Maps users can now choose Uber as a route option under public transit.
 When tapped, Google Maps deep links to a view within the Uber app that has all of your trip information already filled out.

-Passing data with deep linking is pretty advanced and requires a bit of work to set up.
+Passing data with deep linking is fairly advanced and requires a bit of work to set up manually.
 It’s worth exploring though because of how powerful it can be.
 Uber’s using it to encourage retention (Google Maps users that already have Uber installed) and drive customer acquisition (Google Maps users that have never heard of Uber).